HERU Courses and Training

 The course presenters are:

-Mandy Ryan developed and presented the course since 2003 in Aberdeen, and ran similar courses in Calgary, Cape Town and Rotterdam.
+Mandy Ryan developed the course and has presented it since 2003 in Aberdeen, and has ran similar courses in Calgary, Cape Town and Rotterdam.

 Mandy is the Director of the Health Economics Research Unit.
 Her research has focused on developing methods of valuation in health economics, with a focus on discrete choice experiments and contingent valuation.
 She has worked with academics, government and the pharmaceutical industry and has published widely in the field of health economics generally, and monetary valuation more specifically.

 In 2012 Mandy was ranked amongst the top health economists in the world, placed 21st on the list of the top 100 health economists, based on a measure of health economics publications and the number of times they have been cited, making her the top-ranked health economist in the UK.